 "You've gotta be kidding!"
 Kento blurted out.
 "Kayura?"
 He just stared at the woman standing before him.

-"Well sorry for the lack of hospitality, Kayura," Sage responded, arms folded.
-"But we just barely got back ourselves and you weren't exactly invited."
+"Well, sorry for the lack of hospitality, Kayura," Sage responded, arms folded.
+"But we just barely returned from a long trip ourselves and haven't had the opportunity to extend an invitation for company."

-"Woah lady, back up there!"
+"Woah lady, back up here!"
 Kento jumped in.
 "Go where?
 Why?
 What the hell is going on?"

 Kayura gave an exasperated sigh.
 "We don't have much time!
 We have to go!
 I'll explain when we get there."